RizeComputerScience/COMPSXII-Assignment1/README.md

 ## Files in This Repository
 - `memory_detective.c` - Main assignment file with TODO sections to complete
-- `compile_and_run.sh` - Helper script to compile and run your program
 - `README.md` - This file

 ## Getting Started